Learning The Minimum Action Distance: Related Work

 \section{Related Work}

 In applications such as goal-conditioned reinforcement learning~\citep{ghosh2020learning} and stochastic shortest-path problems~\citep{tarbouriech2021ssp}, the temporal distance is measured as the expected number of steps required to reach one state from another state under some policy.
-In contrast, the MAD is a lower bound on the number of steps, rather than an expectation.
-The main benefits are that the MAD is efficient to compute and invariant to changes in the transition probabilities as long as the support over next states remains the same, making it suitable for representation learning and transfer learning.
+In contrast, the MAD is a lower bound on the number of steps based solely on the support of the transition function.
+This distinction makes the MAD efficient to compute and robust to changes in the transition probabilities as long as the support over next states remains the same, making it suitable for representation learning and transfer learning.

-Prior work has explored the connection between the MAD and optimal goal-conditioned value functions~\citep{kaelbling1993temporaldist}. \citet{park2023hiql} highlight this connection and propose a hierarchical approach that improves distance estimates over long horizons. \citet{park2023metra} embed states into a learned latent space where the distance between embedded states directly reflects an on-policy measure of the temporal distance~\citep{hartikainen2020}. \citet{park2024foundationpolicieshilbertrepresentations} extend this to the offline setting, learning a Hilbert space embedding from arbitrary experience data such that Euclidean distances between state embeddings approximate the MAD. \citet{steccanella2022state} Propose a method for learning a distance function that approximates the MAD, but relies on a symmetric distance metric, which limits its ability to capture directional structure in the environment.
+Prior work has explored the connection between the MAD and optimal goal-conditioned value functions~\citep{kaelbling1993temporaldist}. \citet{park2023hiql} highlight this connection and propose a hierarchical approach that improves distance estimates over long horizons, and \citet{park2024metra} embed states into a learned latent space where the distance between embedded states directly reflects an on-policy measure of the temporal distance~\citep{hartikainen2020}. \citet{park2024foundationpolicieshilbertrepresentations} and \citet{ma2022vip} extend this idea to the offline setting, learning embeddings from arbitrary experience such that Euclidean distances between state embeddings approximate the MAD.
+As an alternative to approximating the MAD using goal-conditioned value functions, \citet{steccanella2022state} formulate learning a state embedding in which distances approximate the MAD as a constrained optimization problem, where bounds on the distance between embedded states are derived from state trajectory data.
+Although their formulations differ, these approaches ultimately seek to learn the same underlying quantity: the minimum number of actions required to move between two states.

-A common limitation of these existing approaches is that they lead to symmetric distance metrics, which cannot capture the asymmetry of the true MAD in environments with irreversible dynamics.
-In contrast, our proposed approach supports the use of asymmetric distance metrics (or, \textit{quasimetrics}), which can better capture the directional structure in many environments.
+These existing approaches share a common limitation: they rely on symmetric distance metrics such as the Euclidean distance between state embeddings to approximate the MAD.
+As such, they cannot capture the asymmetry of the true MAD in environments with irreversible dynamics.
+In contrast, the approach we develop here supports the use of asymmetric distance metrics (or, \textit{quasimetrics}), which can better capture the directional structure in many environments.